chriscendrowski/MarylandEnergyRebates/README.md

   *MAPE: 0.89%

-So, total project cost appears to be positively correlated with reduction in elictricity consumption, while MEA contribution seems to have a smaller effect.
+So, total project cost appears to be positively correlated with reduction in electricity consumption, while MEA contribution seems to have a smaller effect.